 If equitably distributed, the food waste alone from the United States and other wealthy countries would go a long way toward addressing world hunger.
 But, as with our consumer goods, the abundance of cheap food obscures the immense value of food: for us in the United States, a loaf of bread is worth merely its monetary price—perhaps two or three dollars.
 For the mother in the developing world whose child faces starvation, can we even put a price on that loaf of bread?
-Yet the wasting of food in the wealthier countries can have the effect of exacerbating hunger among those who need food most.

 In popular culture, food waste is standard fare on many food-related television shows, helping to mainstream the perspective that waste is “normal.”
 The worst offenders might be British celebrity chef Gordon Ramsay’s host of competition-style cooking shows.
 In one of them, Ramsay’s Best Restaurant, Ramsay explains that a good restaurant must allow the customer to send back a dish for any reason, even if the chef hasn’t made a mistake.
 In another, The F-Word (the "f" stands for food), Ramsay routinely orders his subordinate chefs to throw out food ranging from slightly burned fish filets to sushi-grade tuna loins that were cut improperly.

 Sure, in fine dining attention to detail is paramount, and customers certainly pay enough to cover the waste involved.
 But it’s difficult not to see a moral problem here, especially when simple malnutrition is still a leading cause of death in the developing world.